isomerpages/govtech-corp/media/technews/_posts/2019-04-09-post-Supercharging innovation in Singapore and Sweden.md

   🏙️ Tech bridges gaps and fosters collaboration for a brighter future.
 variant: tiptap
 ---
-<h3>Both Singapore and Sweden are using technology to overcome various challenges such as healthcare and urban mobility.
-An all-women panel comprising speakers from both countries highlighted how collaboration and diversity are key to fostering a culture of innovation.</h3>
+<p>Both Singapore and Sweden are using technology to overcome various challenges
+such as healthcare and urban mobility.
+An all-women panel comprising speakers from both countries highlighted how collaboration and diversity are key to fostering a culture of innovation.</p>
 <p>Despite being more than 10,000 kilometres apart, the small city-state
 of Singapore and the Scandinavian nation of Sweden share many similarities in their push towards becoming smart cities.
 From a strong focus on innovation